 Forget about keyword density, but don’t write too long, either.
 If you’ve been working on the web as long as I have, you’ve undoubtedly run across a few companies that are still obsessed with a term called “keyword density,” meaning, how often does a given keyword appear in your copy.
 In SEO marketing, it’s unclear how much this ever really mattered to Google et al, but it’s certainly not a valid measurement now.
 Make your copy informative and useful to your customers, and use the right keywords when called for.
-And remember, on the web, shorter is usually better.
+And remember, on the web, shorter is usually better you can see more about this interesting topic on my blog.

 Link to other people you find useful.
 You may have a great website, but if you’re not linking back and forth with other great websites, chances are, no one knows you’re there.
 The best thing to do is to use links in context, so, don’t just create a page on your site listing a bunch of links.
 Instead, use links throughout your site, whenever they make sense.
 This post on Search Engine Journal talks more about using links effectively.